bessey/bt-elixir/README.md

 ## To Do

+- Listen for incoming connections
 - Send bitfield message on connection
+- Respond to requests for blocks (actually seed!)
 - Send have / cancel on completion of piece
-- Respond to requests for blocks
-- Listen for incoming connections
 - Web UI

+## Architecture
+The supervision tree is architected as follows:
+`Bittorrent` supervises one
+`Bittorrent.Client`, in charge of downloading the contents of a given .torrent file.
+It supervises N `Bittorrent.PeerDownloader`, who each are responsible for fetching an available peer from the `Client`.
+They each supervise a single
+`Task.Async`, which runs the TCP socket loop between themselves and the peer, fetching available blocks from the `Client` and reporting fetched blocks back to it.

 ## Installation